Indiana–Purdue rivalry: Men's basketball

 Indiana and Purdue played against each other in men's basketball for the first time on March 2, 1901.
 The two teams have played at least once a year since then, and until 2001 they usually met twice a year.
-Purdue leads the all-time series 125-92.
-Purdue has won the Big Ten Conference regular season title 25 times, and Indiana has won it 22.
+Purdue leads the all-time series 128–93.
+Purdue has won the Big Ten Conference regular season title 26 times, and Indiana has won it 22.
 Since the Big Ten began basketball in the 1904–05 season, the schools have combined to win or share over 39% of the conference championships.
-Both are among the winningest programs in Division I basketball; through the end of the 2022-2023 season, Indiana is 10th on the list, while Purdue is 12th.
+Both are among the winningest programs in Division I basketball; through the end of the 2022–23 season, Indiana is 10th on the list, while Purdue is 12th.

 Additionally, Indiana has won 5 NCAA championships in basketball.
 Indiana was also voted the UPI National Champions in 1975.
 Purdue was retroactively awarded the 1932 Helms Foundation and Premo-Porretta Power Poll national titles.
 Both Indiana and Purdue have captured one post-season NIT championship; Purdue won in 1974 and Indiana won in 1979.
 The two teams also met in the postseason the following year in the 1980 NCAA Sweet 16, with Purdue winning on their way to the Final Four.
-That was their first, and only, head-to-head NCAA Tournament meeting.
-Although Indiana has achieved more on a national scale, the Boilermakers have the upper hand when it comes to this rivalry.
+That was their first, and only, head-to-head NCAA Tournament game.

 Purdue won 51 of the first 62 games through 1939, including four winning streaks of more than eight games.
 In 1940, Indiana won both yearly contests for the first time ever and went on to win their first NCAA Championship.
 The rivalry favored Indiana in the 1940s and 1950s, with the Hoosiers winning 25 out of the 37 games during the two decades.
-The intensity of the rivalry reached new heights throughout the 1970s, '80s, and '90s when Bob Knight and Gene Keady coached Indiana and Purdue, respectively.
+The intensity of the rivalry reached new heights throughout the 1970s, 80s, and 90s when Bob Knight and Gene Keady coached Indiana and Purdue, respectively.
 The two legends combined for 17 Big Ten titles and 13 Big Ten Coach of the Year awards while leading the Hoosiers and Boilers.
 The rivalry has become re-energized in recent years under Purdue's Matt Painter dominance and Indiana's constant changing of head coaches, helping restore the rivalry.
 ESPN has labeled the basketball rivalry as "one of the two or three best rivalries in the sport," while College Magazine ranked it as the 10th best college basketball rivalry and TotalProSports listed it as the seventh best.